Tomires/thesis/introduction.md

 ### Testing

-Includes lessons learnt from user testing the game on two subjects.
+Includes lessons learned from user testing the game on three individuals.

 ### Future additions